LIVING IN CLEVELAND

 Nature lovers and outdoor enthusiasts should take a close look at Brecksville, about 20 miles from Downtown Cleveland.
 The 3,000-acre Brecksville Reservation, a part of the Cleveland Metroparks system, offers a variety of activities for outdoor enthusiasts.

 Homebuyers will find Tudor, colonial and craftsman-style houses on spacious lots, most (about 70 percent) built after 1990.
-There are some condos and apartments, but most units are houses.
+Those looking to rent will find some condos and apartments in Brecksville, but most units are houses.
 Centrally located between Cleveland and Akron, Brecksville offers residents easy access to I-77.

 Homes in Strongsville are recognized for their excellence and appreciating property values.